Do you find it increasingly difficult to write about medicine, even if medical writing is what you do for a living?

 Find your unique writing style.
 Write in a way that feels open and natural to you – don’t try too hard to be a writer you aren’t.

 Look to expert medical writers in your area, as well as physician medical writers, and study their work and business practices.
 Look for clues as to what makes them successful, and draw inspiration from that.

 7. Ask your colleagues and friends for feedback

 Don’t be shy or precious about your work – feedback will help you become a better writer.

 8. Consider how you can be original

-9. Always write with the intended audience in mind
+9. Always write with your intended audience in mind

-Know who your audience is and what they want.
+To write about medicine, you need to know who your audience is (consumer or professional?) and what they want.

 10. Get your facts right